 Our society is becoming increasingly distanced from the natural world and the absence of everyday connections to nature has negative effects - especially for children.
 Pockets of remaining wetlands in developed areas often provide the easiest access to nature, yet those wetlands may be degraded and go unnoticed.
 Urban and suburban wetlands are valuable resources to be restored, protected, and enjoyed.
 These remnants of the natural world in the human landscape can play a key role in reconnecting people to nearby nature thereby improving the health of our children and our communities.

 Finalist, Merit Award for Artistic Approach, Screening

 As a hybrid of natural history documentary, art film, and political commentary, this film explores the complexity of fire management and fire ecology of the Northern Rockies.
 This experimental documentary showcases extraordinary footage of black-backed woodpeckers, boreal toads, and other fire-dependent species, as well as behind-the-scenes footage of fire command camps.

-TLC would like to thank its partners in this event for their support: Selkirk College, the Columbia Basin Trust, and the International Wildlife Film Festival.
+TLC would like to thank its partners in this event for their support: UBC Robson Square, the Vancouver Courier, and the International Wildlife Film Festival.

 The Land Conservancy of BC

 Since 1997, TLC has been saving special places throughout our beautiful province for today and future generations.
 As B.C.'s leading charitable land trust, we have protected more than 300 properties or 125,000 acres of fast disappearing natural areas, historic sites, farms and ranches, and places of community and recreational importance.
 TLC works with many partners, all levels of government, businesses, community groups, and individuals to ensure the broadest support for our activities.
 TLC is proud to work on behalf of over 7,000 Members worldwide.
 Become a Member today at conservancy.bc.ca